-However if they get too excited, this can release more adrenaline and coritsol, which isn't good for your dachshund's health.
+However, if they get too excited, this can release more adrenaline and cortisol, which isn’t good for your dachshund’s health.

-When your dachshund has too much stress they will shows symptoms such as diarrhea, upset stomach, or even constipation.
+When your dachshund has too much stress they will show symptoms such as diarrhoea, upset stomach, or even constipation.

-They don't have the lifespan of a human anyway, so this extra stress can shorten a dog life span.
+They don’t have the lifespan of a human anyway, so this extra stress can shorten a dog’s life span.

 Plus, stress is hard on your dog’s heart.
 You should try and keep them from certain stressful situations.
 Things like confinement, loud noises, loneliness, and not exercising them enough can cause undue stress.

 To decrease stress, make sure you give them a lot of attention and spend a lot of time with them.
-Dog's are social creatures and need the interaction and comfort with people.
+Dogs are social creatures and need interaction and comfort with people.

 Nearly every dog I know loves to go for a car ride, as that makes them happy and seems to relax them.